vikingdata/articles/cloud/DOING/free_cloud.md

    * No longer
       * EC2 -- now if you make a 3 year contract, you pay per month for your ip address.
 GCP per month at the lowest costs is about $4 per month.
       I am paying over $10 a month with a 3 year contract.
 Its better to just stop using AWS and use GCP.
-You recipe your costs quickly.
+You recover your costs quickly if you switch from AWS to GCP when you just want to test.
    * There are other free services, but I am not interested in them right now.
+   * For GCP with no committment, I got a a vm for about $3.26 a month. $40  year.
+With AWS I pay now $11 a month for some reason, probably because of ip address and with a 3 year payment.
+I will update the true cost of the GCP server later --- estimates are not very good usually.
+AWS seems to have reduced its committed servers, but they have in small print costs doesn't include usage of services.
+That's were I get charged $11 a month.
+We will see if GCP does something similar.

 * * *